-New Orleans, March 6, 1837. rom Mr. G. Senior, a Machinist of New Orleans.
-Dr. A Jo es-Dear Sir, in answer to your inquiry of my opinion of your Patent Cotton Gin, I beg leave to state, that I was fifteen years engaged in the cotton factories of Manchester, England, and during four years of that time, I was foreman in the house of Messrs.
+H. F. M'KENNA.
+New Orleans, March 6, 1837.

+From Mr. G. Senior, a Machinist of New Orleans.
+Dr. A. Jones-Dear Sir, in answer to your inquiry of my opinion of your Patent Cotton Gin, I beg leave to state, that I was fifteen years engaged in the cotton factories of Manchester, England, and during four years of that time, I was foremen in the house of Messrs.
 Lewis, Williams & Co., and near five years spinner in the house of Messrs.
-Sandford & Greene.
-I have seen your Cotton Gin in operation, and have examined the cotton ginned by it, and pronounce it better clean-sed, and the staple less injured, than any cotton that ever came under my observation.
-It is com-pletely reacy for the breaker without the aid of the blower, and would, therefore, save the first process in manufacturing the article.
+Sandford & Grene.
+I have seen your Cotton Gin in operation, and have examined the in all cases of Dyspepsia and disorganised Stomach and Bowelsl and patients convalescing from Eillious Fever, will derive the most important benethat ever came under my observation.
+It is com-pletely ready for the breaker without the aid of the blower, and would, therefore, save the first process in manufacturing the article.
 I consider cotton cleansed by your Gin, would command from one to two cents on the pound more than the average crops brought into the Manchester market, and cleansed by common Gins Yours, very resp'ly.